dyarawilliams/100-days-of-code/r1-log.md

 ### R1D37
 Watched some videos on CSS Box Model and a few clips on chrome devTools tricks to help me see what I'm missing in my Product Landing Page Project.

+### R1D38
+Completed the Product Landing Page project at freeCodeCamp's Responsive Web Design projects.
+Started on the 4th project ..
+Build a Technical Documentation Page.